Aliases for TMEM173 Gene

 This gene encodes a five transmembrane protein that functions as a major regulator of the innate immune response to viral and bacterial infections.
 The encoded protein is a pattern recognition receptor that detects cytosolic nucleic acids and transmits signals that activate type I interferon responses.
 The encoded protein has also been shown to play a role in apoptotic signaling by associating with type II major histocompatibility complex.
 Mutations in this gene are the cause of infantile-onset STING-associated vasculopathy.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Sep 2014]

 GeneCards Summary for TMEM173 Gene

 TMEM173 (Transmembrane Protein 173) is a Protein Coding gene.
-Diseases associated with TMEM173 include sting-associated vasculopathy with onset in infancy and sting-associated vasculopathy, infantile-onset.
-Among its related pathways are Immune System and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Diseases associated with TMEM173 include sting-associated vasculopathy, infantile-onset and wolfram syndrome 2.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
 GO annotations related to this gene include protein homodimerization activity and protein kinase binding.